puileong/bastion2/README.md

 * ec2-user:~/environment/cdk3/bastion2 (main) $

-# 3) The following is the log to access the RDS from bastion host
+# 3) The following is the instructions and log to access the RDS from bastion host
 *
 *       __|  __|_  )
 *       _|  (     /   Amazon Linux 2 AMI